 Blend Unit

-The Blend Unit acts to define the dimension which used to break down the data into effective pages for processing, or partitions.
-Blend Unit’s partition used to process the aggregations defined in the BI Blend settings, such as Account or UD aggregations.
+The Blend Unit acts to define the dimension which is used to break down the data into effective pages for processing, or partitions.
+Blend Unit’s page are used to process the aggregations defined in the BI Blend settings, such as Account or UD aggregations.

-Each Blend Unit member’s aggregations are executed as part of a Multi-Threading process.
-The selection of the Dimension as the Blend Unit can impact the performance of the application.
+Each Blend Unit member’s aggregations are executed as part of a multi-threading process.
+The selection of a dimension as the Blend Unit can impact the performance of the application.
 The larger the number of Blend Unit pages, the more opportunity there is for multi-threading tasks to be initiated.

 Examples